 In addition, you can create subquestions by clicking the teal “add subquestion” icon (to the right of the red “x” delete icon), or by dragging a question into another one.
 You can also drag a subquestion outward to turn it into a question.

-For fixed-length assignments you will also need to specify the areas where students will write their answers.
+For fixed-length assignments, you will also need to specify the areas where students will write their answers.
 You can do this by resizing and dragging question boxes on your Template PDF.
 You can also create new questions and subquestions by clicking and dragging on the PDF.
 Note that if you ever replace the template PDF (from the assignment’s Settings page), all of your question regions will be preserved.

 When grading an assignment, the viewer will automatically zoom to the region you designated.
 It’s generally helpful to create regions that are slightly larger than the actual area you expect students to use.